 Note: Capital One does have specific credit cards that are geared toward folks with less than perfect credit, like the Capital One® QuicksilverOne® Cash Rewards Credit Card.
 These cards can be a great way to start improving your credit and sometimes even earning rewards at the same time.

 Last year I reviewed my wife’s credit report and saw a student loan account that was incorrectly listed as open.
 We had paid it off a few years ago so I submitted a dispute and in a few weeks it was removed.
-This account was only incorrectly showing up on one of her credit reports, not all 3, which is how I knew it was an error.
+This account was only incorrectly showing up on one of her credit reports, not all three, which is how I knew it was an error.

 While this error didn’t negatively affect her credit score, it could have if the account had incorrectly showed up as in default.
 So it’s important to check your TransUnion, Equifax, and Experian reports regularly.
 By law you can view your credit reports every 12 months for free.